JuliaSmoothOptimizers/JSOTutorials.jl/introduction-to-jsosolvers/index.md

-As shown before, we can use any `JSOSolvers` solvers to solve this problem.
-For instance, we use `trunk` with a time limit of `60` seconds.
+As shown before, we can use any `JSOSolvers` solvers to solve this problem, but since `trunk` has a specialized version for unconstrained NLS, we will use it, with a time limit of `60` seconds.

 ```julia
 stats = trunk(nls, max_time = 60.)